edouardoyallon/scatwave/README.md

 # Contributors

 Edouard Oyallon.
-Contacts: surname.name@ens.fr
+Contacts: firstname.lastname@ens.fr

 Team DATA - Ecole Normale Supérieure

 # Acknowledgements

-The author is thankfull to Sergey Zagoruyko for helpfull discussions, codes and enlightments.
+The author is thankful to Sergey Zagoruyko for helpfull discussions, codes and enlightments.
 Many parts of this work are based on codes that he shared, and this had a major impact on this work.
-I would like to thank also Mathieu Andreux, Eugene Bellolevsky, Carmine Cella, Michael Eickenberg for helpful discussions.
+I would like to thank also Mathieu Andreux, Eugene Belilovsky, Carmine Cella, Michael Eickenberg for helpful discussions.